 - 10.1 The School must ensure that appropriate security measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - 10.2 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
 Security procedures include: - Entry controls.
 Any stranger seen in entry-controlled areas should be reported to Reception immediately. - Secure lockable desks and cupboards.
 Staff are advised to keep desks and cupboards locked if they hold confidential information of any kind.
 (Personal information is always considered confidential.) - Methods of disposal.
 Paper documents should be shredded.
 Digital storage devices should be physically destroyed when they are no longer required.
 IT assets must be disposed of in accordance with the Information Commissioner's Office guidance on the disposal of IT assets.
 All hard drives should be securely wiped before being recycled. - Equipment.
 Data users must ensure that individual monitors do not show confidential information to passers-by and that they lock their PC when it is left unattended. - Working away from the school premises paper documents.
 Paper documents must be removed from vehicles once the destination has been reached and secured immediately.
 Staff should take care to keep documents together, out of public areas and in a secure area and to return them to Windlesham House as soon as possible - Working away from the school premises electronic working.
 Staff can access school files via Remote Desktop, and cloud-based services.
-Use of these platforms must be in accordance with the Staff Acceptable Use Policy. - Document printing.
+Use of these platforms must be in accordance with the Staff Acceptable Use Policy.

+- Document printing.
 Documents containing personal data must be printed via the automatic print queue and released when needed in-person not left on photocopiers/printers unattended. - File Security.
 Network access permissions are in place to ensure that only appropriate stakeholders are able to access confidential files.
-Users must ensure that files containing personal data are stored in the correct area of the network.

-- File Sharing.
+Users must ensure that files containing personal data are stored in the correct area of the network. - File Sharing.
 Care must be taken to ensure that files containing personal data are shared using the most secure method possible.
 When necessary to share any bulk personal data, files must be encrypted and password-protected.
 The passwords must not be shared via the same medium as transfer. - File Storage.
 Files containing personal data should be deleted when no longer needed, in line with GDPR regulations. - Account Security.
-Data users will not share user credentials with any other users and must report any suspected breach of account security to IT. - 10.3 Any member of staff found to be in breach of the above security measures may be subject to disciplinary action.
+Data users will not share user credentials with any other users and must report any suspected breach of account security to IT. - Security Printing.
+All confidential documents must be collected promptly from printers using a secure print release function. - Use of Cloud Services.
+Only approved cloud platforms may be used for storing and sharing personal data. - 10.3 Any member of staff found to be in breach of the above security measures may be subject to disciplinary action.